Skip to content

 Description

 NPM Bundle the SDK code into the front-end project to ensure front-end performance is not affected.
-May miss requests and error collection before SDK initialization.
+May miss requests and errors before SDK initialization.

-CDN Asynchronous Loading Introduce the SDK script asynchronously via CDN without affecting page loading performance.
-May miss requests and error collection before initialization.
+CDN Asynchronous Loading Asynchronously load the SDK script via CDN, not affecting page loading performance.
+May miss requests and errors before initialization.

-CDN Synchronous Loading Introduce the SDK script synchronously via CDN to completely collect all errors and performance metrics.
-But may affect page loading performance.
+CDN Synchronous Loading Synchronously load the SDK script via CDN, enabling complete collection of all errors and performance metrics.
+May affect page loading performance.

 NPM Access